akdsco/next/DOCUMENTATION.md

 #  Introduction

-In browser to-do application which helps you organise your day of work.
+A to-do application, which helps you organise your day of work.
 The main idea is to keep track of your daily tasks.
 Finish them each day and set new for next.

 Features: